-Criterion Timescale Method of Data Collection Diversity of main town cent uses (by number, type and amount of floorspace) Annually Review of units in town centre by observation.
-GIS used to calculat total floorspace.
-The amount of retail, leisure and office floorspace in edg of-centre and out-of-centre locations Annually Review by observation.
-GIS used calculate total floorspace.
-The potential capacity for growth or change of centres the network Long-term Reliant on updates to evidence studies and DPD's Retailer representation and intentions to change representation Long-term Reliant on updates to evidence studies and DPD's Proportion of vacant street level property Annually Review by observation
+Criterion Timescale Method of Data Collection Diversity of main town centre uses (by number, type and amount of floorspace) Annually (September) expect for Fareham TC (6 monthly) Review of units in town centre by observation.
+GIS used to calculate total floorspace The amount of retail, leisure and office floorspace in edge-of-centre and out-of-centre locations Annually (March ) Review by observation.
+GIS used to calculate total floorspace.
+The potential capacity for growth or change of centres in the network Long-term Reliant on updates to evidence studies and DPD's Retailer representation and intentions to change representation Long-term Reliant on updates to evidence studies and DPD's Proportion of vacant street level property Annually (September) expect for Fareham TC (6 monthly) Review by observation